AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 "No, not yet, but since you mentioned it, I will try the massage one of these days.
 Just let me know the name of the centre, and I shall go there, " I answered.

 As we entered the city from the quiet outskirts, the tall street lamps lining the wide boulevards cast soft, moving shadows across the car's dashboard.
-I thought of my childhood days, when dad used to let me sit in the car, while he drove at night to get something from the grocer's, I'd be fascinated by the shadows dancing on the dashboard, even then.
+I thought of my childhood days, when dad used to let me sit in the car, while he drove out at night to get something from the grocer's, I'd be fascinated by the shadows dancing on the dashboard then.

 A gorgeous tapestry of texture and light fell on the pavements from the lit buildings, transforming the city's concrete and stone into a fabled environment as we passed.

-I hoped the night would continue being fabled and magical.
-The closeness to Aarav and the environment created a surreal atmosphere.
+I hoped the night would continue its streak of magic.
+Being close to Aarav and the fabled environment felt surreal.

 Trivandrum city was as busy as during the day, though softened by the brightness of the lights surrounding it.